Deutsche Bank lags Wall Street in bond trading comeback

 By Anjuli Davies

-FRANKFURT Deutsche Bank (DBKGn.DE) benefited from the rising tide in bond trading in the third quarter of 2016, but as it struggles with the protracted overhaul of its investment bank, Wall Street rivals are stealing a march.
+FRANKFURT, Oct 27 Deutsche Bank benefited from the rising tide in bond trading in the third quarter of 2016, but as it struggles with the protracted overhaul of its investment bank, Wall Street rivals are stealing a march.

 The volatile markets between July and September, sparked by Britain's vote to leave the European Union and bouts of anxiety about monetary policy around the world, would normally be perfect conditions for Deutsche Bank's fixed-income business to turn a hefty profit.